Rick hears his neighbor’s cat on his front porch.

 Adam sighed, a long, deep sigh.
 Then he said, “Okay.”

 “While you’re in the shower, I’ll find some clothes you can use.
 They’ll be a bit large, but you’ll be able to wear them until yours are washed and dried.
 There’s a bathrobe for you hanging there on the door.
-I’ll bring you a hairdryer so you can dry your hair.
+I’ll bring you a hairdryer so you can dry your hair after you shower.
 That will help you warm up, too.”

 “Thanks.
 You’ve been nice to me even though you don’t know me.
 That’s cool.”